github/libprojfs/docs/design.md

-While stacking filesystems implemented as FUSE user-space modules have to do this inode mapping and caching themselves, the projfs kernel module can leverage the VFS's cache, just like the ecryptfs module and other in-kernel stacking filesystems.
+While stacking filesystems implemented as FUSE user-space modules have to do this inode mapping and caching themselves, the projfs kernel module can leverage the VFS's cache, just like the `ecryptfs` module and other in-kernel stacking filesystems.

 ### Relative Paths

 One challenge posed by the Linux kernel's VFS framework will be how to return relative paths (i.e., relative to the projfs mount point) in the callbacks from projfs to user-space.
-Relative paths are required for the proper functioning of the GVFS provider and its interactions with git's own indexes.
+Relative paths are required for the proper functioning of the GVFS provider and its interactions with Git's own indexes.
 As noted above, inodes do not correspond to a single specific path; they may have more than one (via hardlinks) or none (for a deleted file which still has open file handles).